Message From the CEO

 Steve Townes Bio

 Mr. Townes, a well-known entrepreneur in the aerospace services arena, is President, CEO and a Director of Ranger Aerospace (and its affiliates), the company that he founded in early 1997.
-He has held several successive CEO positions in Ranger's ventures, notably of Keystone Helicopter, ASIG, Ranger International Services Group, and most currently Ranger AeroSystems LLC and Ranger Airshop Holdings, Inc. Ranger's current holdings are strong continuations of the holding company's repetitive pattern of historical success, following positive transformational leadership techniques for accelerated growth and critical mass.
+Mr. Townes has acquired, built and sold an array of companies during his long career, investing in both LBO and growth equity transactions.
+Ranger Aerospace typically looks for niche consolidations as part of the build-out strategy with a platform company.
+He has held several successive CEO positions in Ranger's ventures since founding, notably of Keystone Helicopter, ASIG, Ranger International Services Group, and most recently Ranger AeroSystems LLC and Ranger Airshop Holdings, Inc. Townes is an engineering graduate of West Point, where he earned the Eisenhower Award upon graduation.
+He has been an effective Board member for all of Ranger's portfolio operations, including overseas, as well as a Board Director in some unaffiliated companies.
+Ranger's current holdings are strong continuations of the holding company's repetitive pattern of historical success, following positive transformational leadership techniques for accelerated growth and critical mass.

 In Ranger's first large venture , Townes and the Ranger team approximately doubled ASIG's revenues and profits in less than 5 years, and vaulted it to "best in world" quality rankings at 56 airports and 25 fuel farms with 4,250 professionals.
 After that, Townes and the Ranger team grew Keystone Helicopter from under $40MM to over $125MM in less than 5 years, creating superior returns for institutional investors while growing every segment of the business and building the huge Keystone "HeliPlex" facility as a lasting legacy.